zowe/docs-site/docs/extend/extend-apiml/onboard-direct-eureka-call.md

      **Important!** Ensure that the value of `vipAddress` is the same as the value of `app`.
      Furthermore, be sure not to omit `vipAddress`, even if you provided `secureVipAddress`.
-Due to a current limitation in Spring Cloud Netflix, only the instances with `vipAddress` defined can utilize created routes.
+Due to a current limitation in Spring Cloud Netflix, routes are created only for instances in which `vipAddress` is defined.

  * **secureVipAddress**